panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 object.getName();
 ```

 *How would the algorithm determine `this` value inside `arrow()` function?
-Write the step by step evaluation.*
+Write the step-by-step evaluation.*

 ## 4. Summary

-In this post I presented a formal algorithm to determine the value of `this` inside of any kind of function invoked in any kind of way.
+In this post, I presented a formal algorithm to determine the value of `this` inside of any kind of function invoked in any kind of way.

 While the algorithm is kind of difficult at first, if you try to understand the examples I presented, you would soon realize how easy is to apply the algorithm.